 Oh, and our clients will love it, as it’s up to 90% cheaper compared to what they have to pay today.

-As outlined above, powered by blockchain technology our secure, scaleable and transparent platform will set new standards for the financial services industry.
+As outlined above, powered by blockchain technology our secure, scaleable and transparent platform sets new standards for the financial services industry.
 A completely new system of checks and security to grow trust between business partners and enable safer, better and faster transactions.

-For the start we have identified three core usecases that represent the backbone of a sustainable offering of collateral services for derivative deals.
-After launch we will gradually role them out, in which order will be made dependent on client demand.
+For the start we have identified three core solutions that represent the backbone of a sustainable offering of collateral services for derivative deals.
+With our launch we gradually role them out, in which order will be made dependent on client demand.

 You can learn more about our usecases by clicking on the links below: